 I am going to start by answering the question (as simply as I can) and the answer to this question is like the answer to every other fitness related question, it depends, on you as an individual and your goals.
 I know that was a bit anti climatic, considering I was babbling on about being clear earlier, but if you read the rest of this blog post it will surely give you some knowledge and help YOU answer this question.

-Please be aware that I am partnered with the myprotein personal trainer scheme and so I earn a small commission when products are bought through the links I have provided below, with no extra cost to you.
-I am partnered with them because I love their products and believe they provide one of the best quality protein.
+Please be aware that I am partnered with the monster supplements and PHD and so I earn a small commission when products are bought through the links I have provided below, with no extra cost to you.
+I am partnered with them because I love their range and they have great prices.

 But, short answer, for those average and healthy individuals, NONE.
 You do not need to be taking any supplements.
 Stay with me on this one.
 I will be going into more detail into different supplements, what they are for, pro's and con's, where I like to get my supplements from, and why ultimately, you do not NEED them.